nd-crane/trusted_ke/evaluations/README.md

 ### Correctness evaluation for NEL

-Our NEL evaluation approach is the following.

-For each named entity in the NEL gold standard, compare the tool's linking decision against it.\
-If the linking decision is correct, then the tool's QId is the same as the gold standard QId.\
-This comparison will allow us to calculate the metrics such as precision, recall, and F1 score.
+We evaluate NEL tools in two ways: F1 score and Ontology-based Topological (OT) metrics.

+To calculate the F1 score, we follow the equations in [Shen et. al.](https://arxiv.org/pdf/2109.12520), who follow GERBIL.
+We define a true positive as a predicted entity which matches both the entity and the QID in a gold standard link.
+A false positive is a predicted entity which matches an entity but not its QID in a gold standard link.
+A false negative exists when there is no matching predicted entity for a gold standard entity-QID link.
+Predicted entities without any QID, as well as predicted entities-QID links without a matching gold entity, are not included in the evaluation.

-Another approach to consider is the adoption of **Ontology-based Topological (OT) metrics** which use features derived from the structure (topology) of the underlying base ontology.\
-We can use two **OT metrics**, **Jiang Conrath (JC) metric** and **Class similarity**.
+In addition to the F1 score, we provide Ontology-based Topological metrics that use features derived from the structure (topology) of the underlying base ontology.
+We use two OT metrics, Jiang Conrath (JC) metric and class similarity for examination as implemented in [KGTK Semantic Similarity](https://github.com/usc-isi-i2/kgtk-similarity).

 - **Class similarity**: an ontology-based measure based on Jaccard Similarity of the respective super class sets of two nodes inversely weighted by the instance counts of the classes.
 For this measure classes high up in the ontology with very high transitive instance counts are weighted lower than more specific classes with lower counts.